MSc. MBACP MBPsS

 Having trained in integrative therapy, I use the person-centred approach as a framework for integrating aspects of other theories, such as:

 - Psychodynamic theory - how our personal history affects our adult lives and relationships, how our unconscious thoughts and feelings can influence our actions, and how the way we learn to deal with things when we are younger stop being useful once we are living adult lives

-- Life coaching - how to identify what you want to change in your life, and do it in a manageable and sustainable way.
+- Life coaching - working together to identify what you want to change in your life, and do it in a manageable and sustainable way.

 I bring in ideas and themes from these theories if I feel they may be of use to a client, and if the client finds them relevant, we can use them as tools to understand and move through their issues.

 As a psychologist, I integrate into our work my knowledge and experience of how we develop and form relationships based on our childhood attachments and patterns of behaviour, and how psychology and neuroscience can help us understand our selves and those close to us.
 I also use neuropsychology to help abused clients understand their response to trauma, their symptoms and their pathways to recovery.
 I bring in ideas from social, organizational, clinical and behavioural psychology where they may be of use to the client.

 If you would like to find out more about the counselling I offer, please email me or give me a ring on the number above.
 We can discuss ways in which I can help, and arrange for a first session.
 This session is for you to talk through your issues, so that we can look at the way forward.

 Training, qualifications & experience